 Opposition to our approach was found at both management and engineering level.
 Initially it was dismissed as "this week's craze" but, as it became a reality, those that opposed it most were the more established and experienced programmers.
 Some of this hostility stemmed from the belief that the change was being initiated in response to a perceived lack of technical ability to maintain the system.
 Because of these concerns, we held a final meeting in an attempt to address the fears of some of the group.
 During this session Cockburn's views on Agile Software Development [4] were presented to the group, pointing to how agile methods favour individuals and interactions above process.
-This had a positive effect and we followed this up by targeting one of the doubters in particular as, we believed, if we could convince him, we could convince the team.
-This approach was successful in getting the necessary commitment to commence the trial.
+This had a positive effect and we followed this up by targeting one of the doubters in particular as, we believed, if we could convince him, we could convince the trial.
 Though residual misgivings remained amongst one or two of the team, we hoped that those would be assuaged through usage of the practices during the development period.